smaclell/smaclell.github.io/_drafts/embrace-change.md

 lack the meta-thinking to understand their own faults.
 In short, you can be so bad you don't realize it.
 Is that me?

-I talked a little bit about my self doubts in my post '[Are you your code review?][review]'.
+I talked a little bit about my self-doubts in my post '[Are you your code review?][review]'.
 They have always been with me.
 This event fanned the flames of those doubts even more.